BunniwuvsPoni/Tools/Creative Formats/Photo.md

 ---

 ### PNG
-Lossless
+Compression: Lossless
-Larger than JPEG
+Size: Medium
+Use: Default format to use for distribution
-Limited to RGB colour space
+Notes: Limited to RGB colour space, supports transparency

+---

 ### TIFF
-Lossless
+Compression: Lossless
-Large file size (larger than RAW and JPEG)
+Size: Large
+Use: Editing images
-Not all applications support multi-page TIFFs
-Widely used in the publishing industry and for graphic artists
+Notes: Not all applications support multi-page TIFFs, widely used in the publishing industry and for graphic artists
+---

+### RAW
+Compression: Loseless
+Size: Large
+Use: For when you want to edit your photos afterwards
+Notes: Widely used in professional photography where the photographers want to perform their own edits

+---

 ### JPEG
-Lossy compression
+Compression: Lossy
-Low file size
+Size: Low
-Widely used on the web

-### RAW
-Loseless
-Large file size
-Widely used in professional photography where the photographers want to perform their own edits
+Use: For when small file sizes are absolutely critical and losing detail is not an issue

+---